gluestack/gluestack-ui/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Gluestack UI open and inclusive.
+Help us keep `gluestack/ui` open and inclusive.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## <a name="wtc"></a> Ways to Contribute

-If you are eager to start contributing code right away, you can go through [Gluestack UI Bugs](https://github.com/gluestack/ui/issues?q=is%3Aopen+is%3Aissue+label%3Abug) that contain bugs.
+If you are eager to start contributing code right away, you can go through [`gluestack/ui` Bugs](https://github.com/gluestack/ui/issues?q=is%3Aopen+is%3Aissue+label%3Abug) that contain bugs.

 There are other ways you can contribute without writing a single line of code.
 Here are a few things you can do to help out: